Mike Bellamy

-Michael Sinclair Bellamy II (born June 28, 1966) is a former American football wide receiver who played in the National Football League (NFL) for the Philadelphia Eagles from 1990] to 1991.
-He is currently the running backs coach for the Illinois Fighting Illini football team.
-Spending time with the Indianapolis Colts, Chicago Bears and the Oakland Raiders.
-Bellamy completed his career with the Frankfurt Galaxy of the World Football League (WFL).
-He was taken by the Eagles in the second round of the 1990 NFL Draft.
-He played college football at Illinois.
+Michael Sinclair Bellamy II (born June 28, 1966) is an American former professional football player who was a wide receiver for the Philadelphia Eagles of the National Football League (NFL).
+He played college football at Illinois Fighting Illini, earning second-team All-American honors in 1989.
+Bellamy was selected by the Eagles in the second round of the 1990 NFL draft.
+He completed his career with the Frankfurt Galaxy of the World Football League (WFL).